 For some hummingbird species, the appearance of the bird can be the best way to identify it.
 Black-chinned hummingbirds, for example, are the only common hummingbird in North America with a distinct purple band on the throat, while calliope hummingbirds are the only birds to have a pinkish striped throat.
-For many other hummingbird species, however, birders will need to observe more than just the bird’s appearance to make a positive identification.
+For many other hummingbird species, however, birders will need to observe more than just the bird’s appearance to make an identification.

-All hummingbirds feed from flowers and nectar feeders, and they all have a swift, level flight.
+All hummingbirds feed on flowers and nectar feeders, and they all have a swift, level flight.
 There are other quirks to their behavior, however, that can provide clues to their identity.

 - Do the birds prefer to hover or perch while feeding?